-Paper 1 Physical geography and people and the environment1 exam of 80 marks (50% overall AS) 1 hour 30 minutes.
+Paper 1 Physical geography and people and the environment 1 exam of 80 marks (50% overall AS) 1 hour 30 minutes.

 Paper 2 Human geography and geographical fieldwork investigation.
 1 exam of 80 marks (50% overall AS) 1 hour 30 minutes.
-We do two field trips, one to Walton-on-the-Naze to study coastal processes and another to an urban area to study concepts looked at in Changing Places.
+We do two field trips, one to Walton-on-the-Naze to study coastal processes and another to Stratford, Olympic Park to study concepts looked at in Changing Places.

-Full A Level Geography - 2 examination papers plus teacher assessed (and exam board moderated) individual geographical investigation.
+A Level Geography - 2 examination papers plus teacher assessed (and exam board moderated) individual geographical investigation.